weifanw/unifront/README.md

 You can also check example.pdf and example.tex to get an overall experience.

+## Contributing
+Pull request always welcome!

 ## License
-This project is licensed under the LaTeX Project Public License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the LaTeX Project Public License - see the [LICENSE.txt](LICENSE.txt) file for details.